What does it mean to be a leader?

 Because in this management style employees are put first and output is placed second, there is some risk of mediocre employee performance.
 However, some arguments suggest that the affiliative management style may actually increase employee output due to their being in a healthier, happier mental state.

-This style, also called the democratic style of management, encourages the active participation of all employees.
+This style is also called the democratic style of management, and it encourages the active participation of all employees.

 A participative manager will seek to receive the contributions of all their subordinates before making decisions.
 This may sometimes slow company progress, but it does help boost team morale, as all employees feel valued and trusted.

 In the pacesetting management style, the manager sets the pace of production.
 Often, the pace will be swift, and some employees will find this challenging.

 A pacesetting manager will complete tasks to a high degree of excellence to serve as an example for employees.
 This management style has high expectations of its employees, but production is often high quality and efficient.

 The coaching manager, or developmental manager, is highly focused on the professional development of their employees.